 What is the difference between chained CPI and the status quo?
 Chained CPI, most simply, is a lower estimate of inflation, and probably a more accurate measure of how much the cost of living increases each year.
 It can have big consequences for the federal budget.

-Currently, the government uses two main indexes of inflation from the Bureau of Labor Statistics (BLS): CPI-W, the original inflation measure, and CPI-U, a measure that considers a wider sample of consumers.
-But they’re pretty much the same thing
+#ad#Currently, the government uses two main indexes of inflation from the Bureau of Labor Statistics (BLS): CPI-W, the original inflation measure, and CPI-U, a measure that considers a wider sample of consumers.
+But they’re pretty much the same thing.
+Both measure, each month, the combined price changes of a certain “basket” of goods and services.
+Privately gathered data tend to track the BLS’s numbers quite closely.

 But the composition of these baskets is comprehensively revised only about every decade, and choices within spending categories, such as food or transportation, aren’t adjusted when prices on certain items in those categories change.
 The classic example is that if the basket includes spending $50 on beef per month, and the price of beef doubles, the CPI-U and CPI-W will show that the cost of living has increased by $50.
 Actual consumers are likely to buy more of another meat product, or different foods altogether, reducing the cost-of-living increase or eliminating it entirely.